firecrow/vertebrae-lang/README.md

 # Most influential objects

-## Cell
+### Cell
-A cell is a single unit of value, this value can be a static value like a number or string, or it can be a symbol pointing to another value or an operator.
+A cell is a single navigation, it holds an initial value or symbol name.

-## Operator
+### Operator
 The `operator` objects are the way behavior is excecuted, they behave much like the functions of bodies and are assigned to a `head` object when the `head` object is  going to recieves a series of cells.

-## Head
+### Head
 `head` objects are records that join a series of cells to an operator.

-## Context
+### Context
 The `context` object is designed to handle execution iteratively to allow for asynchonous functionality (coming in  latter version).
-The context object holds everything about the current state of the runtime, this is the context object.
+The context object holds everything about the current state of the runtime.

+# Layout of the code

+### Root dirs
+*src* holds all of the langauge code and *test* holds all of the tests, for the rest of this section it is assumed *src* is the root directory.

+### parse
+The parse directory handles all the parsing of the script and turning it into the structures that can be run by the runtime.

+### run
+The run directory is the entry for the runtime, it holds a minimal router for the running through the cells, some operators (covered below) also run through the cells for operations such as if/else navigation which is not handled in this folder.
+All navigation is based off of the `state` object (`ctx` in the code).
+This object is fomed in such a way that the execution of the langaue can easily be paused and resumed, to alow for asynchonous processing.

 ```c
 struct crw_state {